Life Coach & Career Coach

 Who I work with

 I work with men and women from all walks of life.
 Stay-at-home Dads, Creative Entrepreneurs, Mums returning to work, refugees needing a fresh start, stressed-out Middle Managers.
-I often get asked who my target client is.
-In truth, I don’t have one as such.
-The one common thread which unites my clients is the need for greater peace, greater self-expression, greater health, greater abundance, greater fulfilment and greater belief in ourselves to create a world that, until now, we only thought was possible for other people.
+The one common thread which unites my clients is the need for greater peace, greater self-expression, greater health, greater abundance, greater fulfilment and greater belief in themselves to create a world that they only thought was possible for other people.

 I believe that we work best when we feel connected to or ‘on the same wavelength’ as those we want support from.
 I trust my clients’ ability to sense this connection and judge for themselves whether I am the right person to guide them towards their new future.

 I’m a qualified Life Coach having studied with the pioneering Curly Martin who was an early champion of the profession and an author of one of the seminal works on Life Coaching.
 I am also an Accredited Practitioner Coach with the International Authority for Professional Coaching and Mentoring which means I work professionally, ethically and to a recognised industry standard.

 I follow the Co-Active model of coaching which means I focus on the whole person, working intuitively and always believing in my clients’ own inner resourcefulness.
 I hold a confidential space for them to explore their deepest desires and fears without judgment.
 I also hold clients to account for their actions, as this is often the difference-maker between succeeding and drifting along.